ChurchTrac Logo

 Basic Terminology and Examples

-Accounting applications often use different terms to refer to the same items, which can lead to confusion.
+Accounting software often uses different terms to refer to the same items, which can lead to confusion.
 Here's an overview of some of the terms used in ChurchTrac Accounting.

 • Examples